This is a high-level diagram of the automated malware check system.

 All of the above triggers call the IMalwareCheckService factory to determine how to execute the check.
 On production, the DatabaseMalwareCheckService is returned, which runs the check and produces one or more verdicts.
 PyPI administrator and moderators continuously review verdicts in the Warehouse admin, make determinations about the accuracy of checks, and take further action if needed (e.g. to remove a malicious package surfaced by a verdict).

 Ideas for new malware checks should first be shared by opening an issue.
 This will initiate a discussion with PyPI administrators and among the broader Python community about the impact of the proposed check.
-After soliciting feedback, open a pull request to master containing the code for the new check, unit tests, and accompanying documentation.
+After soliciting feedback, open a pull request to main containing the code for the new check, unit tests, and accompanying documentation.
 Once the code is reviewed and merged, it will automatically be deployed to production.
 PyPI administrators can begin evaluating the malware check by moving it into the evaluation state in the check admin and triggering an evaluation run.

 The evaluation run generates verdicts, which are viewable in the verdicts admin.
 After reviewing the verdicts, the administrator will make a determination and communicate it to the check developer in the initial issue.
 Here are the possible outcomes: